vxrnxthx/WordleCloneWithFlutter/README.md

 # Wordle Game

 This is a simple and interactive Wordle game built using Flutter.
-The game allows users to guess a 5-letter word within a limited number of attempts.
+The game allows users to guess a 4, 5 or 6-letter word with three levels of difficulty (Low, Medium, High).
 It provides real-time feedback for each guess and changes colors to indicate whether letters are correctly placed, present in the word, or absent altogether.

 ## Features